Welcome to the ANPC

 You will receive four editions of our quarterly bulletin Australasian Plant Conservation, discounted registration

 at ANPC conferences, forums and workshops, and discounted subscription to the Ecological Management and Restoration (EMR) journal.

 And you will be helping us to promote and improve plant conservation in Australia, through such activities as running Plant ID workshops, organising the next Australasian Plant Conservation Conference and developing our new website.

 Help us further promote and improve plant conservation in Australia.
 Donations of $2 or more to the ANPC Public Fund are tax-deductible.

-The ANPC would like to thank WA member David Hancock, founder and consultant at Natural Area Management & Services, for recently donating $2000 to the ANPC.
+The ANPC would like to thank WA member David Hancock, founder and consultant at Natural Area Consulting Management Services, for recently donating $2000 to the ANPC.
 This funding will contribute towards the revamp of the ANPC’s website during 2014.
 This will allow us to go 'on-line' for memberships, publications and workshop registrations, and greatly reduce our administrative costs.
 It will also help us to better showcase threatened plants and plant conservation projects from around Australia.

 However, more funds are needed.
 If you can help, please fill in the relevant boxes on the donation form or membership form when you join or renew.
 A receipt will be issued for taxation purposes.